-Makhlouta is an amazing Lebanese mountain Whole-grain stew that is made easily and quickly thanks to the Instant Pot’s help.
-It’s naturally vegan can also be made gluten-free too.
-It’s pantry cooking at it’s finest.
-Just use whatever grain you have.
+Makhlouta is an amazing Lebanese whole-grain stew.
+It is made easily and quickly thanks to the Instant Pot’s help.
+It’s naturally vegan and can also be made gluten-free.
+This is pantry cooking at it’s finest my friends.
+You can use whatever grain you have on hand.
 And most importantly, it’s crazy good!

 Makhlouta – Lebanese Whole-Grain Stew

-World Meet… Makhlouta! the best damn grain stew based stew I know. ♡
+World meet… Makhlouta!
+The best grain stew based stew I know. ♡

 Seriously, this stew is just the best.
-It’s made with whatever grains you have in your pantry, and it’s surprisingly delicious, yet so simple and savoury thanks to the fried onions and rich olive oil.
+It’s made with whatever grains you have in your pantry, and it’s surprisingly delicious.
+It is so simple and savoury thanks to the fried onions and rich olive oil.

 And the best part?